pauel74/simpleStockGame/README.md

 When you select a stock, you can review its performance and choose whether you want to buy it.

-Back in the main menu, select `2` to start a new day and see how your portfolio performs.
+Back in the main menu, select `3` to start a new day and see how your portfolio performs.

+To review your portfolio press `2` to list your stocks.
+There, you can choose if you want to sell your stocks.

 ### Common Issues (will be fixed)